 When comparing Elder Scrolls Online vs Overwatch, the Slant community recommends Elder Scrolls Online for most people.
-In the question“What are the best online games?”
-Elder Scrolls Online is ranked 3rd while Overwatch is ranked 4th.
+In the question“What are the best online multiplayer Xbox One games?”
+Elder Scrolls Online is ranked 4th while Overwatch is ranked 5th.
 The most important reason people chose Elder Scrolls Online is:

 ESO's character system is based on skill lines; each class provides three.
 There are *dozens* of other skill lines, including all weapons and armor, which are open to all characters.
 Resource stats (Health, Stamina, Magicka) aren't tied to class either.
 This means any character can use any gear and be built to fill any role.